 Submitting Program Templates

 When complete, submit the Recital Program Template in Microsoft Word to the Marketing and Communications Office by using the Program Submission Form.
-Said form will be automatically sent to you 21 absolute days prior to your recital, after you have successfully submitted your initial request form.
-Please reach out to Ms. Emily Rybinski-Benish if you did not receive the form (21 days before your recital).
+NOTE: due to technical limitations there is no automated reminder email about submitting your program.
+Please reach out to the Director of Marketing & Communications if you have questions about submitting your program.

 Recital program templates are due at least two weeks prior to your scheduled recital date.
-This means that you have up to a week to turn in your template from the date of the email.
-However, you are more than welcome to have the program ready for submission using the template, prior to receiving any notifications about the submission form by 14 days before your recital.
+Be sure you have your program ready for submission using the template, to the submission form by 14 days before your recital.